 The biggest disadvantage of twigs and leaves separation devices is that there’s no one-size-fits-all tool that’ll be adequate for all olive species.
 Fruits from various olive cultivars are different sizes, if the grid on the separation tool is too small or too big, it won’t get the job done properly.

-Luckily, these tools are improving too, so now you can already find leaves separators with air, and they’ll work for fruits from all kinds of olive species.
+Luckily, these tools are improving too, so now you can already find leaf separators with air, and they’ll work for fruits from all kinds of olive species.
 They’re not extremely expensive, you can check one type of leave separator here.

 Why It’s Important To Remove Them

-Even though olive leaves are extremely healthy too, they should be completely removed from olives when making olive oil.
+Even though olive leaves are extremely healthy, too, they should be completely removed from olives when making olive oil.

 Reasons to remove leaves, twigs, and other debris before making olive oil:

-- Olive oil should be as clean as possible, and made only from olive fruits.
+• Olive oil should be as clean as possible and made only from olive fruits.

-- You’ll reduce the chances of leaves and twigs actually getting pressed with olives.
+• You’ll reduce the chances of leaves and twigs actually getting pressed with olives.

-- Oil mill machinery is sensitive to hard debris such as rocks, glass, metal, etc.
+• Oil mill machinery is sensitive to hard debris such as rocks, glass, metal, etc.

-- Leaves, twigs, stems, and other debris usually have plenty of dirt and insects on them.
+• Leaves, twigs, stems, and other debris usually have plenty of dirt and insects on them.

-Long story short, the fewer leaves, twigs, stems, and other debris, the better olive oil quality will be.
+Long story short, the fewer leaves, twigs, stems, and other debris, the better the olive oil quality will be.

 What If You Don’t Remove Them